People from the States can STILL visit Cuba legally!

 We guarantee your stay in Cuba is legitimate when you travel with us.
 We will provide you with required information, documentation and certifications allowing you to efficiently go through U.S. immigrations and customs when you return home.

 Lounging around all day in an Airbnb.com private rental and drinking mojitos all night is totally forbidden.
 Touristic travel to Cuba for sun tanning and relaxation is prohibited.

 - American residents and citizens are required to have a passport valid for at least six months after scheduled departure from Cuba, a Cuban Visitor Visa (GRTC will assist you with the Visitor Visa) and mandatory Cuban emergency medical insurance, which is generally included in the cost of commercial airline flights.

-- Cuban Tourist Visas, with some exceptions, must be purchased separately and are not included in the cost of your commercial flight ticket.
+- Cuban Visitor Visas, with some exceptions, must be purchased separately and are not included in the cost of your commercial flight ticket.

 - Plan Cuba spending money carefully.
 U.S. credit and debit cards don’t work in Cuba!
 Don’t get stuck without funds.
 See Money matters in Cuba to prepare for Cuba’s unique monetary system.

 - There is no limit on the amount of money you may spend in Cuba nor is there a limit on the value or quantity of items – including alcohol and tobacco products – you may bring home for personal use.
 However excess cigars, rum and other items may be subject to U.S. duties.